Brown-throated Wattle-eye · Platysteira cyanea cya

 - 3 Sources and Links

 The Kinshasa Democratic Republic of the Congo Temple is a temple currently under construction in Kinshasa Democratic Republic of the Congo Temple.
-It is being constructed next to the Kinshasa Democratic Republic of the Congo Stake Center on land that has been held in reserve for several years.
-An institute and seminary building also operate on site.

-President Thomas S. Monson Announced the Kinshasa Democratic Republic of the Congo Temple During his remarks on the Saturday Morning Session of Conference on 1 October 2011.
+President Thomas S. Monson Announced the Kinshasa Democratic Republic of the Congo Temple During his remarks on the Saturday Morning Session of the 181st Semiannual General Conference on 1 October 2011.
 Plans were announced in conjunction with the announcements for the Barranquilla Colombia, Durban South Africa, and Star Valley Wyoming Temples.
 At the same time public announcement was made of the plans for the Paris France Temple, news of which had leaked previously that summer.

 The groundbreaking ceremony for the Kinshasa Democratic Republic of the Congo Temple was held on Friday, 12 February 2016.
 Elder Neil L. Andersen of the Quorum of the Twelve Apostles presided.
 800 Members plus various local leaders were in attendance.
 Attendance at the ceremony was by invitation only, with the general public invited to view the proceedings live from local meetinghouses.

 Spires and Moroni

 The steeple of the Kinshasa Democratic Republic of the Congo Temple is designed to support an angel Moroni statue as a possible future addition.